 The best thing about the PowerBI embedded API is that in the process of embedding with the web, we can actually control and choose the functionalities on the more granular level and can use a lot of new filters not provided by the actual report.
 We can also keep particular visuals hidden from the views and can tweak the visual layout presented by the original report.
-Any web app development company will find PowerBI as an ideal tool to utilise data visualisations for their clients.
+Any web app development company will find PowerBI as an ideal tool to utilise data visualizations for their clients.

 Power BI is a widely acclaimed business intelligence platform used for visual reporting and all forms of data visualization that modern websites need.
 The entire ecosystem of the PowerBI is multifaceted with too many technologies and tools associated with it.
 This is why it is essential here to explain some of these technologies and building blocks of PowerBI.